 We’ve prepared a few tips to make sure that your users are familiar with the most common types of scams in the industry today:

 Spoofing is the common attempt of email scammers to make an email or message look as if it’s come from a legitimate source, either within your organization, or from another company.
 This involves setting up an account name so it will show as coming from a familiar user or company like Paypal or a Social Media site.
 These will often say that your account has been locked, or that you have made a payment that you don’t recall making, and then have you click a link in the email that will take you to ‘sign in on the website where your account has been locked.’
 These emails often redirect to websites designed to look like the official source, but will actually steal your log-in information as you sign on.

-This is what's referred to as 'phishing,' which is when an individual tries to acquire information on accounts via misleading webpages, or will try to lead you to webpages that will install malware or ransom
+This is what’s referred to as ‘phishing,’ which is when an individual tries to acquire information on accounts via misleading webpages, or will try to lead you to webpages that will install malware or ransomware on your device.

 Human error is persistent in falling for most of these scams, but with tools like this, it raises an additional red flag that something isn’t quite right with a message your users may have received.

 If your organization does not already provide tools like this, or you’re looking for more comprehensive security coverage and other methods to combat these cyberattacks or worse, then contact our experienced Sales team here at 10-100 Consultancy Ltd.

 To provide the best experiences, we use technologies like cookies to store and/or access device information.
 Consenting to these technologies will allow us to process data such as browsing behavior or unique IDs on this site.
 Not consenting or withdrawing consent, may adversely affect certain features and functions.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.